o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 * Add or remove entities
 * Remove nested prefab instances

 Overrides are automatically added when you perform the preceding edits on the content of a prefab instance.
-You must save the parent prefab to retain the overrides.
+You must save the focused prefab to retain the overrides.

 ## Override a component property